Find out more about the Natural Healthcare College

 Will I receive a diploma at the end of the Nutrition Advisor course?

 Yes, you’ll still receive the diploma – it’s good to have something to show for all the work you’ve done at that stage of training.
+This also entitles you to join the Naturopathic Nutrition Association as associate member.

 How long will it take me to complete the Naturopathic Nutritional Therapy course?